Study Programme in IT-Design: Enterprise Systems and Economy

 Enterprise systems and Economy is an ideal specialisation for students interested in both business administration and IT.
 Most businesses today use some form of IT-systems.
 In Enterprise Systems and Economy, you will specialise in a combination of IT, business, logistics, business and service development.
 You will also learn about analysis models and purchase methods for enterprise systems, and you will solve practical problems for enterprise systems in close collaboration with trade and industry.
 The programme aims to provide a platform and useful knowledge for the IT field and employment that is both stimulating and challenging.
 The IT-Design programme offers flexible study opportunities both on-campus and with the supported of a web-based platform as a complement.

-General admission requirements plus either field-specific eligibility A4 (upper secondary school level Mathematics 3b or 3c, Civics 1b or 1a1+1a2) or field-specific eligibility 4 (upper secondary school level English B, Mathematics C and Civics A)
+General admission requirements plus either field-specific eligibility A4 (upper secondary school level Mathematics 3b or 3c, Civics 1b or 1a1+1a2) or field-specific eligibility 4 (upper secondary school level English B, Mathematics C and Civics A).

-EducationThe education in the IT-Design programme starts off with a broad base in IT and activities preparing for further studies in one of the three majors.
+EducationThe education in the IT-Design programme starts off with a broad base in IT and activities preparing for further studies in one of the two majors.
 No prior IT knowledge is required.
 It is enough that you are interested in IT and eager to find out more about IT opportunities.

 This specialisation comprises at least 90 ECTS credits in Information Systems with an emphasis on enterprise systems and their particular problems.
 Working with and understanding enterprise systems and their application and integration in the organisation requires a familiarity with information systems and business administration: therefore, business knowledge is an important component of this programme.
 Students on the programme acquire insight into the complexity of IT in organisations and the problems it poses for users and developers.
 The programme has ties to current research, and graduates will therefore be well prepared for challenging and developing careers.
 Students may choose to further specialise in information systems and business administration.